 If you start a partnership business without establishing accounting and bookkeeping operations, things can grow chaotic very quickly.

 You need to organize and record all your business transactions, for your own sake more than others.
-As an added bonus, this will make your annual tax filings much easier and quicker.
+As an added bonus, this will make your annual tax filings such as GST much easier and quicker.